Pay policy statement

 Redundancy

-The council’s Redundancy Scheme applies to all employees and is currently one and half times statutory entitlement based on actual pay.
+The council’s Redundancy Scheme applies to all applicable employees and is currently one and half times statutory entitlement based on actual pay.
 It will apply where employment is terminated on redundancy grounds and redundancy payments are due.

 All employees who receive a redundancy payment arising from the termination of their contracts of employment will be subject to the provisions of the Redundancy Modification Order and will be subject to Local Government Pension Scheme (LGPS) Regulations or other pensions scheme regulations where applicable.